GoogleCloudPlatform/spark-recommendation-engine/README.md

 This tutorial shows how to run the code explained in the solution paper [Recommendation Engine on Google Cloud Platform](https://cloud.google.com/solutions/recommendations-using-machine-learning-on-compute-engine).
 In order to run this example fully you will need to use various components.

+Disclaimer: This is not an official Google product.

 ## Setting up

 ### Before you begin